-One of the critical aspects of this watershed is the scarcity of irrigation water; which will get worse when population grows; more population, more water demand.
+One of the critical aspects of this watershed is the scarcity of irrigation water, which will get worse when population grows: more population, more water demand.
 When water volume evolution is analysed, it is observed that its availability decreases.
-Mclin FalKenmark estimates that for year 2025 there will be only 617 cubic meters per capita (Imar Costa Norte, Rev. 6, 1996), meaning that water scarcity will be very high.
+Malin Falkenmark estimates that for year 2025 there will be only 617 cubic meters per capita (Imar Costa Norte, Rev. 6, 1996), meaning that water scarcity will be very high.
 Even with these projections, there is no policy to use treated waters for agriculture.
-The initiative of San José farmers, demonstrates that these waters can be used to irrigate sandy soils for food production, and it is also a climate change adaptation measure.
+The initiative of San José farmers demonstrates that treated wastewater can be used to irrigate sandy soils for food production, and it is also a climate change adaptation measure.

-2. THE PROBLEM.
+2. THE PROBLEM ADDRESSED